corymsmith/react-native-icons/README.md

-#### WARNING: Support for this library is being discontinued, I highly recommend using https://github.com/oblador/react-native-vector-icons instead as its more fully featured.
+## WARNING: This library is discontinued, I highly recommend using https://github.com/oblador/react-native-vector-icons

 There's far bigger problems to solve in the open source and React Native communities than competing icon libraries so I'll be focusing on pushing forward other initiatives.